tstack/lnav/docs/source/hotkeys.rst

    * - |ks| h |ke|
      - |ks| ← |ke|
      -
-     - Left half a page
+     - Left half a page.
+In the log view, pressing left while at the start of the message text will reveal the source file name for each line.
+       Pressing again will reveal the full path.
    * - |ks| Shift |ke| + |ks| h |ke|
      - |ks| Shift |ke| + |ks| ← |ke|
      -